 In this paper, we provide both theoretical analysis and empirical evidence that a small constant sample of mutants yields statistically similar results to running a full mutation analysis, regardless of the size of the program or similarity between mutants.
 We show that a similar approach, using a constant sample of inputs can estimate the degree of stubbornness in mutants remaining to a high degree of statistical confidence, and provide a mutation analysis framework for Python that incorporates the analysis of stubbornness of mutants.

-- Further, we recommend that one should sample at least 9,604 mutants for 99% precision 95% of the time, as suggested by theory.
+- Further, we recommend that one should sample at least 9,604 mutants for 99% precision 95% of the time, as suggested by theory for independent mutants simply because it is the pessimistic upper bound, and it should be used for research.